apache/inlong-website/community/how-to-become-a-committer.md

 sidebar_position: 4
 ---

-# How to Become a Committer or PPMC

 > [Apache InLong](https://inlong.apache.org)(incubating)is to build a community in full accordance with Apache’s rules.
 > Apache Committer is a term used in ASF (Apache Software Foundation) to refer to people who submit specific projects.
 > Apache InLong Committer has the permission to write the InLong code base and can merge PR.